mnlipp/VM-Operator/controller.md

 How to define the number of CPUs and the size of the RAM of the VM should be obvious from the example.
-Note that changes of the current number of CPUs and the current RAM size will be propagated to running VMs if you change them.
+Note that changes of the current number of CPUs and the current RAM size will be propagated to running VMs.

 ## Defining disks